 Special exhibit celebrates the trailblazing woman whose camerawork captured celebrities, surrealists and the zeitgeist of the last century

-ST. PETERSBURG, Fla. – An eyewitness to some of the most extraordinary moments of the 20th century, Lee Miller (1907-1977) was the trusted confidante of many influential artists.
+ST. PETERSBURG, Fla. – In conjunction with Women’s History Month, The Dalí Museum announces new dates for an exhibition featuring the work of a groundbreaking female photographer.
+Lee Miller (1907-1977) was the trusted confidante of many influential artists and an eyewitness to some of the most extraordinary moments of the 20th century.
 Sweeping in scope and intimate in focus, The Woman Who Broke Boundaries: Photographer Lee Miller surveys her fascinating personal life and remarkably incisive portraiture and photojournalism.
-Organized by The Dalí Museum and on view exclusively in St. Petersburg beginning this spring, the exhibition will feature more than 130 images by the groundbreaking female photographer.
+The exhibition is organized by the Dalí Museum and will feature more than 130 images from Miller’s prolific body of work.
+Originally scheduled to open in early 2020 and postponed due to the pandemic, The Woman Who Broke Boundaries will now be on view exclusively in St. Petersburg beginning this July.

 The exhibition concentrates on Miller’s portraits of important writers and artists, the majority associated with the Surrealist movement in Paris, and with whom she had sustained personal relationships.
 Also featured is a small selection of striking self-portraits, images captured during the liberation of Paris and Germany at the end of the Second World War, and photos representative of technical advancements in the medium she chose to express herself and capture the times.